InsomniaCoder/kubernetes-handbooks/kubernetes/manifests/pods/README.md

 and after the pod has been created, you can access it to continue debugging with

 `k exec -it <pod-name> -- <sh/or other command you want`

+### Useful commands

+to list the pod by the start time use:

+`kubectl get pod --sort-by='.status.startTime'`

+to get/delete multiple pods at the same time by label use

+`kubectl get pod -l labelA=valueA` or `kubectl delete pod -l labelA=valueA`

+`grep` is always your friends

+to limit response resources, `grep` is a classic command to help

+get all running pod

+`kubectl get pod | grep "Running"`

+also, if you want a quick hack to do the opposite, for example, get all not running pods, use `egrep` with `-v`

+`kubectl get pods | egrep -v "Running"`